§ 4860 Short title [Expires July 1, 2019, by its own terms]

-(c) The Director may deny any application for registration, or suspend, refuse to renew, or revoke any existing registration issued pursuant to this subchapter, upon the finding that the operator or registrant, or any partner, officer, or director has done any of the following:
+(c) The Director may impose a monetary penalty, not to exceed $1,000 per violation, deny any application for registration, or suspend, refuse to renew, or revoke any existing registration issued pursuant to this subchapter, upon the finding that the operator or registrant, or any individual identified in paragraph (a)(7)a. of this section has done any of the following:

 (1) Knowingly made a false statement of material fact or has deliberately failed to disclose any information required by the Director.